grkngs/cs353Getflo/index.md

 https://i.hizliresim.com/172MvB.png

 # 6- Conclusion
-In conclusion ,this project is an online flower shopping system which is inspired by Çiçek Sepeti.
-In this website, people can easily buy , sell or transport flowers.
-We are just trying to make this process online and easy for everyone.
-Finally , this proposal tries to explain our goal and methods.
-This proposal is also important for further developments
+In conclusion, this project is an online flower shopping system which is inspired by Çiçek Sepeti.
+In this website, people can easily buy, sell or transport flowers.
+We are trying to make this process online and easy for everyone, by making an efficient and secure database system.
+This proposal tries to explain our goal and methods with showing the description, requirements, limitations and diagram of the system.